o3de/o3de.org/content/docs/welcome-guide/key-concepts.md

 The following are the core modules:

-+ `AzCore` provides math, serialization, memory management, eventing and pub/sub interfaces, as well as the ability to load plugin modules.
+* `AzCore` provides math, serialization, memory management, eventing and pub/sub interfaces, as well as the ability to load plugin modules.
 It provides the component-entity model and contains an implementation of C++ STL that includes memory alignment aware containers and other guarantees.
-+ `AzFramework` provides higher level structures. `AzFramework` also contains some additional code common to most, but not all applications.
+* `AzFramework` provides higher level structures. `AzFramework` also contains some additional code common to most, but not all applications.
-+ `AzGameFramework` contains core functions only used by runtime applications.
+* `AzGameFramework` contains core functions only used by runtime applications.
 It provides loop management, and a bootstrap sequence that is specific to runtime applications.
-+ `AzToolsFramework` contains core functions only used by tools.
+* `AzToolsFramework` contains core functions only used by tools.
 It provides UI components such as object pickers, property editors, source control integrations, and a bootstrap sequence that is specific to tools.
-+ `AzQtComponents` contains common UI widgets (scroll bars, buttons, dialogs, and so on) that provide a consistent look and feel between tool applications.
+* `AzQtComponents` contains common UI widgets (scroll bars, buttons, dialogs, and so on) that provide a consistent look and feel between tool applications.

 The following image illustrates the dependency graph for the core modules of O3DE.

 ![O3DE core module dependency graph](/images/welcome-guide/o3de-architecture-dependency-graph.svg)

+Some examples of the high-level products using these frameworks are:

+* **Project runtimes** - End products created by developers using O3DE, such as games, dedicated server runtimes, and world simulations.
+* **CLI tools** - Tools invoked from the command-line interface without a GUI, such as the AZSL Compiler and the Asset Batch Processor.
+* **GUI tools** - Tools with a graphical UX used for developing O3DE projects, such as the O3DE Editor, O3DE Asset Processor, and the Atom Materials Editor.

+### O3DE Directory Structure

 There are two primary directories to be aware of with O3DE: The `3rdParty` directory, and the `O3DE` directory.

-+ `/3rdParty` - Many of O3DE's features (both core features, and those that are provided by Gems) leverage third-party libraries.
-For example, O3DE supports `.fbx` files through the Open Asset Import Library, O3DE's interface uses Qt, and O3DE's physics system uses NVIDIA PhysX.
+* `3rdParty` - A user-created directory that may live outside of the O3DE install.
+Many O3DE features (both core features and those provided by Gems) use third-party libraries.
+For example, O3DE supports `.fbx` files through the Open Asset Import Library, the O3DE GUI Tools use Qt, and the physics system uses NVIDIA PhysX.
 The third-party libraries that are required to build these features for your project, along with all the other necessary third-party libraries, live in the `3rdParty` directory.
-This directory can exist anywhere on your file system, or even on a network drive.
-You can specify its location during configuration.
-Your `3rdParty` directory must contain an empty `.txt` file named `3rdParty.txt` so that the configure and build system can identify the location of your third-party directory.
+The location of this directory is set as part of the O3DE configuration process before build.
+Your `3rdParty` directory must contain an empty `.txt` file named `3rdParty.txt` for the O3DE build system to work.
-+ `/O3DE` - The `O3DE` directory contains subdirectories that hold O3DE's core (including source code for AzFramework), various tools including **O3DE Editor**, and available Gems.
+* `/O3DE` - The `O3DE` directory contains subdirectories that hold O3DE's core (including source code for AzFramework), various tools including **O3DE Editor**, and available Gems.
 You may also choose to keep your own project directories in the main `O3DE` directory.
-In the `O3DE` directory are several subdirectories to be aware of: q + `/cmake` contains configuration, download and build scripts for O3DE.
+In the `O3DE` directory are several subdirectories to be aware of:

+  {{< note >}}
+  This section describes the directory structure of the O3DE open source project, not the directories produced from a binary installer.
+  {{< /note >}}

+  * `cmake` contains configuration, download and build scripts for O3DE.
-  + `/Code` contains the C++ API headers that you include in any code that you create to extend the functionality of O3DE.
-The API is organized in directories for each feature or system.
-The headers contain virtual interfaces that you'll implement so that you can connect functionality to the relevant O3DE system or feature through EBus, as well as the expected type and template definitions.
+  * `Code` contains the C++ code and headers that used to build O3DE and provide its APIs.
+APIs are organized by libraries, each of which consists of a well-defined feature set.
+Library headers offer virtual interfaces that you'll provide implementations of to connect your code to the relevant O3DE system or feature.
-  + `/Code/Framework` contains the AzFramework APIs.
-AzFramework is the core that defines all of O3DE's systems, including Gems and EBus.
-  + `/Code/Framework/AzCore/AzCore` contains all of the APIs for interoperating with O3DE's systems, modules, and Gems.
-If you are extending O3DE's default functionality, this is where you'll find all the APIs that you need.
-  + `/Editor` contains the assets, scripts, and configuration files for the O3DE Editor.
-  + `/Engine` contains the default asset binaries, script files (`.lua`), entity configuration files (`.ent`), and engine configuration files for O3DE.
+  * `Code/Framework` contains the all of the source code and headers used by the core O3DE libaries such as `AzCore`, `AzFramework`, and `AzNetworking`.
-  + `/Gems` contains the source and build files for the available Gems.
+  * `Gems` contains the source and build files for the available Gems.
 Each Gem has its own subdirectory.
 When you create a new Gem, you add the code and build sources here, and then enable the Gem in your project configuration.
-  + `/Templates` contains the default templates for Gems and Projects.
+  * `Templates` contains the default templates for Gems and Projects.

+## Project Runtime Structure

 ## Working with Gems